-GREENVILLE — Funeral arrangements for Earlene Gladies Ackins, 64, Greenville, are pending with Harris Funeral Home, Greenville.
-She died Saturday, Feb.
-29, 2020, at Delta Regional Medical Center.
+GREENVILLE — Funeral arrangements for Frank Key Sr., 107, of Greenville, are pending with Redmon Funeral Home, Greenville.
+He died Thursday, July 9, 2020, at Delta Regional Medical Center.

 Monday’s Greenville City Council special budget session sparked a voting difference between the council members about charging for trash pickup.

 The City of Greenville, compared to other cities throughout the Delta, has never charged to pick up trash in the city, but that’s about to change.